petuum/autodist/docs/design/rationale.md

 AutoDist offers the following competitive features over existing parallel ML training systems:

 - **Unified representation for DL parallelization**.
-AutoDist develops a unified representation that encodes multiple contributing factors to data-parallel synchronization performance.
+AutoDist develops a unified representation that encodes multiple contributing factors to DL parallelization performance.
 The strategy is explicitly represented, executable by low-level systems, and transferable across users.

 - **Composable system architecture.** AutoDist allows for strategy composition -- each aspect of DL parallelization maps to a primitive dataflow graph rewriting kernel in the backend system.
 A complete synchronization strategy is hence materialized by composing multiple primitive kernels, based on the strategy representation.
 This approach isolates strategy prototyping from low-level distributed systems, allows composition, assessment and execution of complex synchronization strategies via a unified interface, and is extensible to emerging synchronization techniques.